karta808/signal_bleddm/README.md

 Click the button above and allow signalrgb to install this extension when prompted.

 ## Support
-Feel free to open issues here, or join the SignalRGB Testing Server and post an issue there https://discord.com/invite/J5dwtcNhqC.
+Feel free to open issues here.